9ae/bellave/Sun and Moon/script.md

 Shadow Elanor: *looks over a Pucca & Garu dufflel bag* So that's everything?

-Shadow Kens: *nods*
+Shadow Kens: *nods and walks off stage*

-Elanor: After I give her back her things, I think great this woman will be out of our lives.
+Elanor: After I give her back her things, I thought "great this woman will be out of our lives."

-- [ ] Elanor w/ Diane's stuff

-> Kai: Did you kill Kenji Ishida?
->
-> Elanor: *looks down and diverts her gaze* It was an accident
+Shadow Elanor pulls out a silk the bag slowly

+Elanor:  I couldn't help to wonder what Ken saw in Diane.

+Shadow Elanor puts the scarf on herself, and twirls around in front of the mirror.

+Elanor: What he did with Diane.... *close her eyes*

+Shadow Elanor summons a Shadow Ken from the ground, they dance intimately.

+Elanor: How he'll touch her

+Shadow Ken pulls Shadow Elanor close, their shadows combine.
+When they part it is Shadow Diane and Shadow Ken, Shadow Elanor is in the middle.

+Elanor: I let my mind play games with me. *shaking her head in tears* I'll just imagine the worst!

+Shadow Diane and Shadow Ken dance around Shadow Elanor.

+Elanor: The way she sounds

+Shadow Diane takes the front

+Elanor: What her skin feels like

+Shadow Elanor reaches out to Shadow Diane.
+Shadow Diane pulls her into a dance.
+Shadow Ken fades back away.

+Shadow Elanor and Shadow Diane dance an epic tango.
+It ends with a kiss.

+We zoom into Elanor opening her eyes in shock.

 # Intermission